openflighthpc/retype-documentation/Retype_Documentation/hidden_cluster_build_methods/manual/manual_solo_slurm_multinode/prepare_nodes.md

 icon: dot
 ---

-This is going to be a login node and 2 copute nodes.
-The instructions are fairly simple to modify to allow for any number of compute nodes.
+This example instruction cluster consists of a login node and two compute nodes, but it is possible to use more.
 Make sure to do all the instructions on a tab, then proceed the next tab and repeat.

 1. Log into the login node